Rick Pitino: Panathinaikos (2018–2020)

 was suspended due to the COVID-19 pandemic, leaving Panathinaikos at sixth place.

-Iona (2020–present)
+Iona (2020–2023)

 On March 14, 2020, Pitino was named head coach of Iona College after Tim Cluess stepped down from the position due to health issues on March 13.
-Despite the hiring, Pitino was scheduled to finish his commitments to Panathinaikos, however on March 20, Panathinaikos announced mutual agreement to terminate the contract.
+Despite the hiring, Pitino was scheduled to finish his commitments to Panathinaikos; however, on March 20, Panathinaikos announced mutual agreement to terminate the contract.

+The 2020–21 team was 6–3 in conference play for 9th in MAAC play but ran the table in the MAAC tournament with four upsets to reach the NCAA tournament and make Pitino the third coach ever to lead five different programs to the NCAA tournament.
+Pitino's squad won the regular season title in the next two seasons and won the MAAC tournament in Pitino's final season.

+St. John's (2023–present)

+On March 20, 2023, Pitino was named the head coach of St. John's, just a week after Mike Anderson was fired after four years.

 National team career

 Puerto Rico

 On December 20, 2010, Pitino was hired as head coach of the senior Puerto Rico national team.
 On April 29, 2011, it was announced that Pitino would not coach the Puerto Rico national team, due to scheduling conflicts and NCAA regulations disallowing it.
 Pitino coached the Puerto Rican national team at the 2015 FIBA Americas Championship, in Mexico City, Mexico.
 They finished the tournament in 5th place.

 Greece

 On November 8, 2019, Pitino was hired as head coach of Greece's senior national team.
 The Hellenic Basketball Federation announced that Pitino would be Greece's head coach at the 2020 FIBA Victoria Olympic qualifying tournament and the 2020 Summer Olympics, should Greece qualify, while Thanasis Skourtopoulos would serve as Greece's head coach for the 2021 EuroBasket qualification tournament.